wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 **Troubleshooting**
 1. Check BBS logs for faults and errors that can indicate issues with BBS.
 2. Check BBS VM resources.
 To find these metrics:
-   1. In your TAS integration, on the **Dashboards** tab, click the **Job Details** dashboard.
+   1. In your TAS integration, on the **Dashboards** tab, click the **TAS: Job Details** dashboard.
    2. From the **Job** drop-down menu, select **diego_database**.
    3. Look at the charts **CPU Usage** and **Memory Usage**.
 3. If resources are low, try scaling them up.
 For example, add more CPUs and memory depending on the CPU memory metrics.
 4. Check VM resources for the TAS backing database.

-   To find these metrics, go to the **Platform MySQL** dashboard to check the health.
+   To find these metrics, go to the **TAS: Platform MySQL** dashboard to check the health.
 If resources are low, try scaling them up.
 5. If the above steps do not solve the issue, collect a sample of the Diego Cell logs from the BBS VMs and contact VMware Tanzu Support to troubleshoot further.

 ## TAS BBS Time to Run LRP Convergence